 This appendix provides information on using Oracle Database features and options in Autonomous Transaction Processing dedicated deployments.

-- For Autonomous Transaction Processing serverless deployments: Autonomous Transaction Processing for Experienced Oracle Database Users
+- For Autonomous Transaction Processing shared deployments: Autonomous Transaction Processing for Experienced Oracle Database Users

 - About the Autonomous Transaction Processing Dedicated Database